petershaw23/wifi-notify/README.md

 note the secret bot token-key.

-optional: define the bot command "wifi" by navigating to "edit bot" -> edit commands.
+define the bot command "wifi" by navigating to "edit bot" -> edit commands.

 optional: define the bot command "uptime"... shows the uptime of your host device / raspberry pi.